-Explication of the Relevant laws or Note

-ICCAT requirements actions taken by the internal regulations

-(per 16-01) CPC for the purposes (if applicable)
+ICCAT requirements (per 16-01) Explication of the actions taken by the CPC for the purposes of implementation Relevant laws or internal regulations (if applicable) Note

-of implementation

 1. Catch reporting (para 5)

-2. Implementation of the area/time The
+2. Implementation of the area/time

-closure (para 38), including control Plurinational
+closure (para 38), including control

-and inspection measures State of
+and inspection measures

-3. Use and limitation of FADs (para 16) Bolivia does
+3. Use and limitation of FADs (para 16)

-4. CPC Scientific Observer (para 39 not have any
+4. CPC Scientific Observer (para 39 and,

-and, Annex 5) vessels
+Annex 5)

-5. Quota transfers (para 8) operating in
+5. Quota transfers (para 8)

-6. Capacity management (para 12) the area of
+6. Capacity management (para 12)

-7. Maximum by-catch limit established the
+7. Maximum by-catch limit established

-for non-authorized vessels (para Commission.
+for non-authorized vessels (para 27)

-27)